gabrieldev525/gabrieldev525/README.md

 ### Hi there 👋

-I'm Gabriel, I has 18 years old and always looking for new knowledge!!! <br>
+I'm Gabriel, I'm 18 years old and always looking for new knowledge!!! <br>
 This is my github, where I submit my personal projects, what i'm studying and experiments <br>
 I'm a fullstack developer!!